audulus/docs/index.md

 -   To make a long connection, drag to to the edge of the screen.
 Audulus will zoom out, allowing you to see more modules.
 Move away from the edge of the screen, and Audulus will zoom back in, centering around your finger, so you can place the connection.
 -   Audulus will automatically detect your MIDI keyboard or control surface.

+'*' The way the lasso in Audulus works is somewhat unique.
+The lasso can do much more than rope an entire area into seelction.
+The lasso actually gives you very precise control of what you select, allowing you to surgically clip out portions of a design.
+It is worth your time to get to know how it works, as doing so will make your workflow much more efficient.

 Toolbar buttons: